ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1169
 {: #error-1169}

 The vSRX configuration contains a security policy that checks the match of unsupported `dynamic-application junos:ICMP-TRACEROUTE`.
-Remove the policy line containing `junos:ICMP-TRACEROUTE`.
+Remove the policy line that contains `junos:ICMP-TRACEROUTE`.

 ## Warning 1176
 {: #warning-1176}

 The gateway experienced a precheck setup warning.
-A VPN establishment configuration with `non-immediate` was detected, which could increase the time that it takes for VPN establishment after the vSRX starts.
-Refer to [Correcting warning 1176](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1176) for more information.
+A VPN establishment configuration with `non-immediate` was detected, which might increase the time that it takes for VPN establishment after the vSRX starts.
+See [Correcting warning 1176](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1176) for more information.

 ## Warning 1177
 {: #warning-1177}

 The gateway experienced a precheck setup warning.
-A security policy using `dynamic-application any` was detected, which can result in packet loss.
-This can also cause VPN tunnel communication to fail.
-Refer to [Correcting warning 1177](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1177) for more information.
+A security policy that uses `dynamic-application any` is detected, which can result in packet loss.
+This issue can also cause VPN tunnel communication to fail.
+See [Correcting warning 1177](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1177) for more information.

 ## Warning 1178
 {: #warning-1178}